min2ha/ukwa-site/content/target/59202/index.en.md

   "subject": "Brexit"
 }

-# Department for Environment, Food and Rural Affairs: Environment Secretary confirms sentience of animals will continue to be recognised and protections strengthened when we leave the EU

 Michael Gove sets out the government's position on animal sentience after we leave the EU in a Written Ministerial Statement